emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 [^*]: The multicast discovery strategy has been deprecated and will be removed in future releases.

 ## Before You Begin

 Before creating an EMQX cluster, the following prerequisites should first be met:

 1. All nodes are set with a unique node name in the format of `name@host`, where host must be an IP address or fully qualified domain name (FQDN).
-For more information on configurig node names, see **Configure node names**.
+For more information on configuring node names, see [Configure Node Names](#configure-node-names).
 2. If there is a firewall or security group between nodes, ensure the cluster communication port has been opened.
 For details, see [Intra-cluster communication port](./security.md).
 3. All nodes use the same security cookie.
 For details about the magic cookie used, see [Distributed Erlang - Security](https://www.erlang.org/doc/reference_manual/distributed.html#security).